Dunlop Crybaby Rack Wah

 Figure 2Have a case of tinnitus?
 Make sure to lay off the alcohol, caffeine, and even aspirin!

-The prospect of knowing the ringing sound heard by tinnitus sufferers will not go away is very frightening.
-Certain hearing aids and surgeries can mask the noise of the ringing, so sufferers of tinnitus can experience a bit of peace.
+The prospect of knowing that the ringing sound will not go away is very frightening.
+Certain hearing aids and surgeries can mask the noises, so sufferers of tinnitus can experience a bit of peace.
 Sadly, there is little research into the condition- and a cure is not available.
 Until a viable cure has been developed, further prevention and masking remain to be some of the very few choices tinnitus victims have.

 voume control